Tracing the high-z cosmic web with Quaia: catalogues of voids and clusters in the quasar distribution: Datasets and methodology

-For estimating the local over-density of quasars ($\rho/\bar{\rho}$, where $\bar{\rho}$ is the mean density) and then identifying voids and clusters in their distribution, we used the open-source \texttt{REVOLVER} (REal-space VOid Locations from surVEy Reconstruction) code\footnote{https://github.com/seshnadathur/Revolver} \citep{Nadathur2019}.
-Based on the \texttt{ZOBOV} watershed algorithm \citep{ZOBOV}, \texttt{REVOLVER} uses a Voronoi tessellation methodology to create a detailed map of the density field (see Fig.~\ref{fig:quasar_density_in_slice} and Fig.~\ref{fig:lightcone_map} for subsets of the resulting QSO over-density map).
+To estimate the local overdensity of quasars ($\rho/\bar{\rho}$, where $\bar{\rho}$ is the mean density) and then identify voids and clusters in their distribution, we used the open-source \texttt{REVOLVER} (REal-space VOid Locations from surVEy Reconstruction) code\footnote{https://github.com/seshnadathur/Revolver} \citep{Nadathur2019}.
+Based on the \texttt{ZOBOV} watershed algorithm \citep{ZOBOV}, \texttt{REVOLVER} uses a Voronoi tessellation methodology to create a detailed map of the density field (see Fig.~\ref{fig:quasar_density_in_slice} and Fig.~\ref{fig:lightcone_map} for subsets of the resulting quasar overdensity map).
 The algorithm first assigns a Voronoi volume to each input tracer of the large-scale structure, i.e. marking all points closer to that tracer than to any other (see \texttt{vol\_nocorr} in Table~\ref{tab:value_added_table}).
 Then, we used the optional tools in \texttt{REVOLVER} to apply weights for individual structures, taking into account survey completeness in pixels or in the redshift distribution (assigning a corrected volume, \texttt{vol\_corr}), in order to correct for known imperfections in the input data.

-In a next step, the \texttt{ZOBOV} algorithm merges the Voronoi cells into voids and clusters by applying the watershed approach, and catalogues are generated.
-To each void and cluster, multiple features are presented as output, and we listed the most relevant ones for our interests in Table~\ref{tab:void_or_cluster_cat} and in Table~\ref{tab:value_added_table}.
+In the next step, the \texttt{ZOBOV} algorithm creates catalogues of voids and clusters from the Voronoi cells by applying the watershed approach.
+This is analogous to flooding a topographic land surface, where valleys get filled when water levels are rising.
+Then, neighbouring valleys might merge into larger basins when the water level rises further \citep[see][for more details]{ZOBOV}.
+To each void and cluster, multiple features are presented as output and we listed the most relevant ones for our interests in Tables~\ref{tab:void_or_cluster_cat} and~\ref{tab:value_added_table}.

-Here we note that we considered a flat $\Lambda$CDM cosmology using \texttt{astropy}\footnote{\url{https://www.astropy.org/}} throughout this work, including calculations of distances in the void and cluster finding processes, based on \citet{Planck2018} parameter values: $H_0 = 67.6\,\mathrm{km\,s^{-1}\,Mpc^{-1}}$, $\Omega_{\rm m}= 0.31$ and $\Omega_{\Lambda} = 0.69$.
+Here we note that we considered a flat $\Lambda$CDM cosmology using \texttt{astropy}\footnote{\url{https://www.astropy.org/}} throughout this work, including calculations of distances in the void and cluster finding processes, based on \citet{Planck2018} parameter values: $H_0 = 67.6\,\mathrm{km\,s^{-1}\,Mpc^{-1}}$, $\Omega_{\rm m}= 0.31,$ and $\Omega_{\Lambda} = 0.69$.